 Q: What is your cancellation policy?

 The deposit for the training constitutes the first £500 of the 200 hour Laxmi Yoga teacher training course fee and is non-refundable.
 It is not possible to have your place refunded or transfer to a 200 hour Laxmi Yoga teacher training course at a later date once you have already paid and started your training with us.
 We STRONGLY recommend that you take out insurance to cover your costs in the event that you have to cancel or curtail your training.
-It is possible to transfer your place on the course to a later date if you have not already started the course with us and there are six weeks to go until our first training day of the course.
-You must notify us via email on email@example.com if you need to transfer and are within these guidelines.
+It is possible to transfer your place on the course to a later date if you have not already started the course with us and there are four weeks to go until our first training day of the course.
+You must notify us via email on firstname.lastname@example.org if you need to transfer and are within these guidelines.
 Please note you cannot transfer your booked placement from one course to another more than once.
 By registering and paying a deposit of £500 for this course, you are agreeing to this cancellation policy.
 Thank you.

 Q: Can I speak to or meet with any of the course tutors before I commit to the course?